British small press comics: Background

-Traditionally, a small press publisher was simply a publisher who operated on a small scale, often with a manual printing press in-house, producing limited print-runs of publications that larger, more commercially inclined publishers would reject.
+Traditionally, a small press publisher was simply a publisher who operated on a small scale, often with a manual printing press in-house.
+They produced limited print-runs of publications that larger, more commercially inclined publishers would reject.

-The history of British small press comics is tied up with the underground press of the 1960s with publications such as Oz and International Times, the British underground comix scene led by Nasty Tales and Knockabout Comics of the 1970s and with the Punk zine explosions of the late 1970s.
-The latter was probably more significant as it was born of cheap and accessible photocopying.
-This dramatic lowering of technological barriers to entry meant anyone could produce a publication with a print run as low as one regardless of commercial potential.
+The history of British small press comics is tied up with the underground press of the 1960s, with publications such as Oz and International Times.
+The British underground comix scene was led by Nasty Tales and Knockabout Comics of the 1970s, as well as the popularization of Punk zines in the late 1970s.
+The latter had a larger audience from cheap and accessible photocopying.
+This dramatic lowering of technological barriers to entry meant anyone could produce a publication with a print run, regardless of its commercial potential.

 Within the British comics fandom of the 1970s and early 1980s there were many zines about comics, mainly concentrating on American superhero titles.
-Since high-street retailers of comics were scarce these zines ran mail order services and relied on the postal service for distribution.
+Since high-street retailers of comics were scarce, these zines ran mail order services and relied on the postal service for distribution.
 The first and most famous of these was Fantasy Advertiser.
-There were also regular markets or "marts" which also served as a social meeting place for aficionados.
-This gave a backbone for small press comics to emerge and in many cases react against.
+There were also regular markets or "marts" which served as a social meeting place for artists and fans.
+This was the backbone of small press comics.

 The 1970s

-Among the earliest British small press comics was The Tale of Beem Gotelump, the story of an aging jazz musician who is tasked by the Archangel Gabriel with playing the last trump at the end of the world, created and published by Eddie Campbell under the pseudonym "Roland Bunn" in 1975.
-Kevin O'Neill, then working in newsstand humour comics, mostly on the production end, created (with co-writer Jack Adrian) and published Mek Memoirs, a 12-page "stripzine" about a robot war in 1976, which can be seen as a precursor on his work on 2000 AD.
+Among the earliest British small press comics was The Tale of Beem Gotelump.
+It told the story of an aging jazz musician who was tasked by the Archangel Gabriel with playing the last trumpet at the end of the world.
+It was created and published by Eddie Campbell under the pseudonym "Roland Bunn" in 1975.

+Kevin O'Neill and co-writer Jack Adrian published Mek Memoirs in 1976.
+It was a 12-page "stripzine" about a robot war, which can be seen as a precursor to O'Neill's later work on 2000 AD.

-Near Myths was an underground comics anthology published in Edinburgh from 1978 to 1980 that ran for five issues.
-Near Myths featured the first professionally published work of Grant Morrison, Graham Manley, and Tony O'Donnell, and saw the start of Bryan Talbot's seminal graphic novel The Adventures of Luther Arkwright.
+Near Myths was an underground comics anthology published in Edinburgh from 1978 to 1980.
+It ran for five issues and featured the first professionally published work of Grant Morrison, Graham Manley, and Tony O'Donnell.
+It also featured the start of Bryan Talbot's seminal graphic novel The Adventures of Luther Arkwright.
 Teenager Grant Morrison's contribution, Gideon Stargrave, later found his way into Morrison's Vertigo series The Invisibles.

 Perhaps the most successful of all British small press comics is the adult humour comic Viz, first published in Newcastle in 1979.
 It grew out of the punk fanzine scene, and went on to successful newsstand publication, continuing to the present day.